-Paragraphs 2(1)(e) and (f) of the Instrument exclude certain evidences of deposit from the requirements in the specified instrument.
+Paragraphs 2(1)(e) and (f) of the Instrument exclude certain evidences of deposit from the definition of "specified derivative".
 Paragraph 2(1)(f) references deposits issued by any credit union, league, caisse populaire, loan corporation or trust company that is operating under the legislation of the federal government (in addition to the specific legislation referenced in paragraph 2(1)(e)) or under the legislation of any province or territory of Canada.